What Are the Different Types of Pregnancy?

 When a woman gets the good news that she’s pregnant, it unleashes a whole whirlwind of emotions, fears, doubts, and hormones.
-Each medical check-up raises a million questions about whether the pregnancy is developing like it should.
-The first thing the mom-to-be needs to know is what kind of pregnancy it is.
+Each medical check-up raises a million questions about whether the pregnancy is developing as it should.
+However, the first thing the mom-to-be needs to know is what kind of pregnancy it is.

 Types of pregnancy